rafiusks/vtasker/project.md

 ### Testing
 - [ ] Backend unit tests
   - [ ] Project service
+      - [ ] Write tests for project creation
+          - [ ] Write unit tests for the project creation functionality
+      - [ ] Write tests for project update
+          - [ ] Write unit tests for the project update functionality
+      - [ ] Write tests for project deletion
+          - [ ] Write unit tests for the project deletion functionality
   - [ ] Issue service
+      - [ ] Write tests for issue creation
+          - [ ] Write unit tests for the issue creation functionality
+      - [ ] Write tests for issue update
+          - [ ] Write unit tests for the issue update functionality
+      - [ ] Write tests for issue deletion
+          - [ ] Write unit tests for the issue deletion functionality
   - [ ] Validation logic
+      - [ ] Write tests for validating project data
+          - [ ] Write unit tests for validating project data
+      - [ ] Write tests for validating issue data
+          - [ ] Write unit tests for validating issue data
 - [ ] API integration tests
   - [ ] CRUD operations
+      - [ ] Write tests for creating projects via API
+          - [ ] Write integration tests for creating projects via the API
+      - [ ] Write tests for reading projects via API
+          - [ ] Write integration tests for reading projects via the API
+      - [ ] Write tests for updating projects via API
+          - [ ] Write integration tests for updating projects via the API
+      - [ ] Write tests for deleting projects via API
+          - [ ] Write integration tests for deleting projects via the API
   - [ ] Error scenarios
+      - [ ] Write tests for invalid project data
+          - [ ] Write integration tests for error scenarios with invalid project data
+      - [ ] Write tests for unauthorized access
+          - [ ] Write integration tests for error scenarios with unauthorized access
 - [ ] Frontend component tests
+    - [ ] Write tests for ProjectList component
+        - [ ] Write tests to ensure the ProjectList component renders correctly
+    - [ ] Write tests for IssueList component
+        - [ ] Write tests to ensure the IssueList component renders correctly
 - [ ] E2E user flows
   - [ ] Project lifecycle
+      - [ ] Write tests for creating a project and deleting it
+          - [ ] Write end-to-end tests for the project lifecycle
   - [ ] Issue lifecycle
+      - [ ] Write tests for creating an issue and resolving it
+          - [ ] Write end-to-end tests for the issue lifecycle
 - [ ] Add TanStack Query test utils:
   - [ ] Mock query client setup
+      - [ ] Set up mock `QueryClient` for testing
+          - [ ] Set up a mock `QueryClient` for testing
   - [ ] Test mutation side effects
+      - [ ] Verify that mutations update the cache correctly
+          - [ ] Verify that mutations update the cache correctly
 - [ ] Test Air configuration:
   - [ ] Verify hot reload triggers
+      - [ ] Make a change to a backend file and verify that the server restarts
+          - [ ] Make a change to a backend file and verify that the server restarts
   - [ ] Check build-on-save behavior
+      - [ ] Make a change to a backend file and verify that the application is rebuilt
+          - [ ] Make a change to a backend file and verify that the application is rebuilt

 ### Performance
 - [ ] Database query optimization
+    - [ ] Analyze slow queries
+        - [ ] Analyze slow database queries
+    - [ ] Add indexes where necessary
+        - [ ] Add indexes to improve query performance
 - [ ] API response time metrics
+    - [ ] Measure API response times
+        - [ ] Measure the response times of the API endpoints
+    - [ ] Identify slow endpoints
+        - [ ] Identify the slow API endpoints
 - [ ] Frontend bundle optimization
+    - [ ] Analyze bundle size
+        - [ ] Analyze the size of the frontend bundles
+    - [ ] Remove unused dependencies
+        - [ ] Remove any unused dependencies
 - [ ] Caching strategy implementation
+    - [ ] Implement caching for API responses
+        - [ ] Implement caching for the API responses
+    - [ ] Use CDN for static assets
+        - [ ] Use a CDN to serve static assets

 ### Polish
 - [ ] Loading state skeletons
+    - [ ] Add loading skeletons to project list page
+        - [ ] Add loading skeletons to the project list page
+    - [ ] Add loading skeletons to issue list page
+        - [ ] Add loading skeletons to the issue list page
 - [ ] Error boundary handling
+    - [ ] Implement error boundaries to catch errors in components
+        - [ ] Implement error boundaries to catch errors in components
 - [ ] Accessibility audit
+    - [ ] Run accessibility audit
+        - [ ] Run an accessibility audit
+    - [ ] Fix accessibility issues
+        - [ ] Fix any accessibility issues
 - [ ] Keyboard navigation
+    - [ ] Ensure that all interactive elements are keyboard accessible
+        - [ ] Ensure that all interactive elements are keyboard accessible

 ---

 ## Deployment Prep (Week 8)
 ### Infrastructure
 - [ ] Production Docker setup
+    - [ ] Create production Dockerfile
+        - [ ] Create a Dockerfile for production
+    - [ ] Optimize Docker image size
+        - [ ] Optimize the Docker image size
 - [ ] Database backup strategy
+    - [ ] Implement regular database backups
+        - [ ] Implement regular database backups
+    - [ ] Test backup and restore process
+        - [ ] Test the backup and restore process
 - [ ] Monitoring setup
+    - [ ] Set up monitoring for application and database
+        - [ ] Set up monitoring for the application and database
+    - [ ] Configure alerts
+        - [ ] Configure alerts for critical events
 - [ ] Log aggregation
+    - [ ] Set up log aggregation service
+        - [ ] Set up a log aggregation service
+    - [ ] Configure application to send logs to the service
+        - [ ] Configure the application to send logs to the log aggregation service
 - [ ] Configure Air for production:
   - [ ] Disable debug mode
+      - [ ] Set `debug` to `false` in `.air.toml`
+          - [ ] Set `debug` to `false` in the `.air.toml` file
   - [ ] Set proper reload delays
+      - [ ] Configure appropriate `delay` in `.air.toml`
+          - [ ] Configure an appropriate `delay` in the `.air.toml` file

 ### Documentation
 - [ ] API reference outline
+    - [ ] Document all API endpoints
+        - [ ] Document all API endpoints
+    - [ ] Document request and response formats
+        - [ ] Document the request and response formats for each endpoint
 - [ ] Deployment guide
+    - [ ] Document deployment process
+        - [ ] Document the deployment process
+    - [ ] Include instructions for setting up infrastructure
+        - [ ] Include instructions for setting up the infrastructure
 - [ ] Development setup docs
+    - [ ] Document development environment setup
+        - [ ] Document the development environment setup
+    - [ ] Include instructions for installing dependencies
+        - [ ] Include instructions for installing the dependencies
 - [ ] Troubleshooting common issues
+    - [ ] Document common issues and their solutions
+        - [ ] Document common issues and their solutions

 ---